Co-op for Employers

 • How do I make an offer to a student?

 You should reach out to the student directly with the terms of the offer.
-Please note that we request that students be given 3 business days to make a decision.
+Please note that we request that students be given 2-3 business days to make a decision.
 It is helpful to include wage, start date, end date, position title, and any benefits in the offer.

 • What are typical hourly wages?

 As with any new hire, your organization is free to determine appropriate compensation for co-op positions.
 There is a fair amount of variability based on a range of factors, including student’s level of skill and experience, type of position, industry and type of company, or distance from campus.
-Refer to the average salaries for College of Engineering students.
+Refer to the average hourly wage for College of Engineering students.

 • Is it difficult to hire an international student and do I need to sponsor their student visa?